swadeshkelkar/Great-Quotes/README.md

 # Great-Quotes
 A great place to add your quotes.

-Built using React and Firebase.
+It is built using React and Firebase.
 Routing has been added using React Router.

 Run these commands to run the app